WebGL 01: "Hello, triangle!"

 Set up WebGL

-const canvas = document.getElementById('demo-canvas');
+const canvas = document.getElementById("demo-canvas");

-const gl = canvas.getContext('webgl2');
+const gl = canvas.getContext("webgl2");

-Define triangle geometry
+Define triangle geometry and upload to GPU

-const triangleVertices = [
+const triangleVerticies = [

 // Top middle